ParshuramGD/VLSI/readme.md

 1. After saving the files, compile with:
 2. This generates the `ALU` output file.
-3. Run the simulation:
+3. Run the simulation: use the command "iverilog -o (output file name) alu.v testbench.v and "vvp (output file name) "
-4. Open the waveform in GTKWave:
+5. Open the waveform in GTKWave:
+" gtkwave  alu.vcd "

 ## Thank You